gugabfigueiredo/GitConsensusCLI/README.md

-# GitConsensus
+# GitPoll

-This simple project allows github projects to be automated.
+GitPoll is a fork of [GitConsensusCLI](https://github.com/gitconsensus/GitConsensusCLI), a simple project allows github projects to be automated.
 It uses "reaction" as a voting mechanism to automatically merge (or close) pull requests.

 ## Consensus Rules